 The following types of stress put a load on your adrenal glands:

-1. PHYSICAL.
-Long hours at work; heavy physical exertion; loss of sleep; poor posture; almost any
+- PHYSICAL.
+Long hours at work; heavy physical exertion; loss of sleep; poor posture; almost any type of trauma.

 Long term, never-ending emotional and chemical stress often found in modern society creates adrenal fatigue because it does not give the adrenal glands a chance to rebuild and rejuvenate.
 Stress is cumulative.
 If someone has mild stress in all four categories, the accumulation is enough to create adrenal fatigue and the subsequent symptoms of it.

-There is evidence that the adrenal glands of the fetus can supplement themothers system through the placenta when she adrenal fatigue.
+There is evidence that the adrenal glands of the fetus can supplement the mothers system through the placenta when she adrenal fatigue.
 This is probably the reason that post-partum depression develops.
 If the mother has adrenal fatigue, the child can be born with a similar adrenal fatigue, causing the infant to have allergies and other problems related to adrenal fatigue.
-Therefore all mothers should have a well balanced diet and proper nutrtition throughout her pregnancy for both the mothers and the childs health.
+Therefore all mothers should have a well balanced diet and proper nutrition throughout her pregnancy for both the mothers and the childs' health.

 The following tests will point to adrenal fatigue:

-a.
+- a.
 Rogoffs sign.
-There will be definite tenderness at the lower rib junction with the erector spinae
+There will be definite tenderness at the lower rib junction with the erector spinal muscles.

 If your adrenal glands have been fatigued for a long time, a rebuilding process is necessary.
 The more closely you follow your doctors recommendations, the faster your adrenals will be rebuilt.
 Also, by rebuilding your adrenal glands, the strong desire to take in caffeine or sugar will lessen.
 With your cooperation and with chiropractic health, you will feel better than you have in a long time!
 Remember, tired adrenal glands cause a myriad of symptoms (see the first part of this letter.)
 Are these problems altering your lifestyle?
 Are they keeping you from enjoying your favorite activity? or life?
 What are you waiting for?
 Call 473-7805 for free information and get the help you deserve.
 Start living again.
 If you received this from the Community Greeting Service, bring this on your first visit to my office for a 25% savings (value: $20.00) on your first examination (regularly $45.00) and treatment (regularly $32.00).